 We are working on making sure we have all the information you will need as you prepare for adult life available on the Local Offer so let us know using the feedback at the bottom of the page if you think we have missed something that is important to you.

 When you leave school you may want to remain in education and continue to study for the job you wish to have.
 If you are 16 there are lots of options for continuing your studies either at college or sixth form.
 Our Education Providers section lists all the colleges and sixth forms within the Wakefield District who may offer the right kind of support and learning you need.

 Your school will provide information, advice and guidance on which option is right for you, and these opportunities will start to be discussed during your annual reviews from Year 9 onwards, along with any support needs that you need to move on successfully.
 If you have an Education, Health and Care Plan the Council will help you get the support you need to study.
 This will be shared with the school or college you will be attending.
 You can download a document for more information about supporting young people in Wakefield with SEND into adult life here.

 One of the most important things you need to consider, and possibly one of the biggest challenges, is getting a job.
 If you want to move straight into employment after education you should be looking and applying for jobs at least 3 months before leaving.
-In our Employment section you will find information about different types of work and routes into employment available such as apprenticeships, work experience, supported employment.
+In our Employment section you will find information about different types of work and routes into employment available such as employment focused courses, supported internships, apprenticeships, work experience, and supported employment.
 You will also be able to filter the search results by the type of Special Educational Need, Age and Post Code.